beattie/ModernEmbeddedCPP/StaticAllocation/ReadMe.md

 unsuitable for embedded systems.

 Small embedded systems being my main focus, this project is a place to work on static/dynamic allocation.
 Initial work will try to disable new.
+I tried to remove one implementation from the library but that seemed a little drastic.